JAQuent/BrainMasks/create_hippocampus_masks.md

 ![](create_hippocampus_masks_files/figure-gfm/show_MNI_xifti-1.png)<!-- -->![](create_hippocampus_masks_files/figure-gfm/show_MNI_xifti-2.png)<!-- -->

-As can be seen very nicely, the hippocampi are nicely coloured as a function of the y-values, which serves as a sanity check that the MNI coordinates that I extracted are actually in the same order as the data.
+As can be seen very nicely, the hippocampi are nicely coloured as a function of the y-values, which serves as a sanity check to make sure that the MNI coordinates that I extracted are actually in the same order as the data.
-Otherwise they would be kind of useless.

 # Hippocampus subdivisons based on MNI coordinates

-With this out of the way, I can try to create subdivisions of the hippocampus based on those MNI coordinates.
-We start by following subdivisions discussed by Poppenk et al. (2013) in their TiCS paper.
+With this out of the way, I now create subdivisions of the hippocampus based on those MNI coordinates and use these subdivision to create binary masks.
+For now, I only use the subdivisions discussed by Poppenk et al. (2013) in their TiCS paper.

 ## Poppenk et al. (2013)